 "We dunno, sir," said Jeremiah.
 "We can't get the door open."

 When they came to Penelope's door there was, indeed, the sound of screaming from within, but it was faint and muffled.
-This time the door was secured only with a flimsy lock, and Phillip broke it down with one charge, almost splintering it in two.
+This time the door was secured only with a flimsy lock, and Phillip broke it down with one charge.
 The room was in disarray, with the bed askew, the curtains pulled down, the mirror shattered, and Penelope’s belongings strewn over the floor.

 “The Phantom?” said the captain.